Southbank-Centre/SC-app-blog/README.md

       }
     })

-The URL can be changed to whatever is required, although the parameter *:personAlias* should remain the same for the page to work.
+The URL can be changed to whatever is required, although the parameter *:blogAlias* should remain the same for the page to work.